 Designed for beginner composers and aspring developers, the Community Edition is a basic sample library with 3 GB of content!

-A great starting library for any hobbyist composer, featuring basic articulations for 35 standard orchestral instruments, the Standard Edition is a happy medium between the power of the Professional Edition and the light weight of the Community Edition, plus it comes as an easy-to-install VSTi or Audio Units plugin.
+A great starting library for any hobbyist composer, featuring basic articulations for 35 standard orchestral instruments, the Standard Edition is a happy medium between the power of the Professional Edition and the light weight of the Community Edition.

 A vast collection of over 90 standard and extended (and we mean extended) orchestral instruments, with multi-mic, faux-legato, and more, all carefully hand-tweaked and refined in a professional-grade orchestral library that stands up against libraries even twice its size and price, while being small enough to put on a thumb drive for composing on the go: the ultimate sketching library.